stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 ```

 * Press ``U`` to ``Validate USB Power Settings``.
-* Command will show something like this.
+* Command will show something like this:

 ```
   #######################################################